tddschn/questdb-shell/README.md

 # QuestDB Command Line Shell With Keyword and Table Name Auto-Completion

+Web Console is nice, but I miss the terminal -
 Write up and demo: https://teddysc.me/blog/rlwrap-questdb-shell

 See also `questdb-rest` that provides the CLI this shell depends on: